 There is nightly live entertainment, and Santa drops by the train gazebo every night for photos.

-Caroling in the city’s famous Jackson Square kicks off December 17, 2017 and is free and open to the public.
+Caroling in the city’s famous Jackson Square is FREE and open to the public.
 Residents and visitors gather by candlelight to lift their voices together.

 Don’t be shy; song sheets (and candles) will be passed out to everyone.
-The gates open at 6:30 p.m. and the caroling beings promptly at 7 p.m.
+It’s a family-friendly event, so you can bring your little ones.
 Bundle up – this is an outdoor event.

 Stopping by the 5-star Roosevelt Hotel for holiday lights has been a New Orleans tradition for decades.

 The iconic hotel, once known as the Fairmont, is a Waldorf-Astoria property that fastidiously decorates the famed lobby each year for Christmas.
 Christmas in New Orleans is not complete without a visit to view the decorations.

 I love this post from GoNOLA about a few other can’t-miss light displays like St. Charles Avenue and Canal Street (which I am SUPER excited about).

 In all honesty, réveillon is new to me.
 I had no knowledge of this until I was prepping for our New Orleans trip.
 Do you know it?

 In many countries and French-speaking provinces, a réveillon is a long dinner held on the evenings preceding Christmas Day and New Year’s Day.
 According to Wiki, “The name of this dinner is based on the word réveil (meaning “waking”), because participation involves staying awake until midnight and beyond.
 The food consumed at réveillons is generally exceptional or luxurious.
 For example, appetizers may include lobster, oysters, escargots or foie gras, etc.” YUM!